umbraco/UmbracoDocs/Reference/Angular/Directives/umbLayoutSelector/Index.md

 # umbLayoutSelector

-When your have a list of items or similar, you can use the `umb-layout-selector` directive to let users toggle between different layouts.
-For instance in Umbraco's media archive, users can select between a grid based layout (thumbnails) and a list based layout (table).
+When you have a list of items or similar, you can use the `umb-layout-selector` directive to let users toggle between different layouts.
+For instance, in Umbraco's media archive, users can select between a grid-based layout (thumbnails) and a list-based layout (table).

 :::center
 ![Example of the layout selector](images/umbLayoutSelector.png)